dyno-might/dyno-might.github.io/_posts/2022-07-04-blocked-persons.md

 What are these *Letters of Marque and Reprisal*?

-They were essentially permission for private citizens or "privateers" to carry out acts of war against specific targets.
-If you could convince the government to write one for you, then you got to go searching the seas for plunder.
+Essentially: Permission for private citizens to carry out acts of war.
+If you could convince the government to write one for you, then you were a "privateer" and you could go searching the seas for plunder.

-The last time these letters were used was during the War of 1812 wherein president Madison authorized the [Prince de Neufchatel](https://en.wikipedia.org/wiki/Prince_de_Neufchatel)---that's an American Ship, not a French vampire---to hunt British vessels.
+The last time these letters were used was during the War of 1812 wherein the [Prince de Neufchatel](https://en.wikipedia.org/wiki/Prince_de_Neufchatel)---that's an American Ship, not a French vampire---was authorized to hunt British vessels.
 The last time they were *considered* was during Andrew Jackson's administration of 1829-1837.

-Surprisingly enough, this practice led to abuses, like people getting letters from the governments on both sides in a war, or bribing corrupt governments to give their piracy a veneer of legitimacy.
-As a result, the practice was mostly banned by the [Paris Declaration of 1856](https://en.wikipedia.org/wiki/Paris_Declaration_Respecting_Maritime_Law).
+Surprisingly enough, this practice led to abuses, like people getting letters from the governments on both sides in a war, or regular pirates bribing corrupt governments to give their activities a veneer of legitimacy.
+Thus, the practice was mostly banned by the [Paris Declaration of 1856](https://en.wikipedia.org/wiki/Paris_Declaration_Respecting_Maritime_Law).

-The US refused to sign that declaration on the grounds that it had a puny navy and so needed to enlist private citizens for defense.
-This turned out to cause some difficulty during the American Civil War (1861-1865).
-Although the Union only had around 42 warships at the time, the Confederacy has almost none, and so turned to letters of marque, which disrupted Union shipping in the Caribbean.
+The US refused to sign that declaration on the grounds that it had a puny formal navy.
+This position caused some difficulty during the Civil War of 1861-1865.
+While the Union had around 42 warships at the time, the Confederacy had almost none.
+Thus, the Confederacy turned to letters of marque, which disrupted Union shipping in the Caribbean.

 This put Lincoln in a difficult position: He could have issued his own letters, but this would have angered Britain, which Lincoln hoped to get help from.
-He tried to belatedly sign the treaty, but Europe refused on the grounds that this was tantamount to taking a side in the conflict.
-In the end, the Union had to abstain from using letters of marque while the confederacy used them.
+He tried to belatedly join the Paris Declaration, but Europe felt that this was tantamount to taking a side in the conflict.
+In the end, the Union had to abstain from using letters of marque while the Confederacy did use them.

-Legally, the Union did not regard the Confederacy as a legitimate party in a war, and so tried captured privateers as pirates, which would carry the death penalty.
+Legally, the Union did not regard the Confederacy as a legitimate party in a war.
+Thus, they tried captured privateers as ordinary pirates, under the theory that Confederate letters of marque were meaningless.
+This would have subjected those privateers to the [death penalty](/death-penalty/).
 After Confederate President Jefferson Davis promised to execute captured Union officers in response, the Union backtracked.

 To this day, the US has not formally agreed to the declaration, though it announced after the war that it would abide by it.
 So though it could *in theory* bring letters of marque back and this would *in theory* not violate any treaties, it would in practice be a big break with tradition and some people claim it would violate international law (if you believe international law exists).

 Anyway, [with](https://en.wikipedia.org/wiki/List_of_current_ships_of_the_United_States_Navy#Fleet_totals) 11 aircraft carriers, 72 destroyers, 22 cruisers, 22 littoral combat ships, 49 attack submarines, 14 ballistic missile submarines, etc., I'm thinking that the original motivation for using privateers doesn't apply these days.

 That being said, Rep. Gooden has proposed [a bill](https://www.congress.gov/bill/117th-congress/house-bill/6869/) that would allow the president to issue letters of marque to people who could then go and seize the yachts, planes, or other assets of any Russian citizen on the List of Specially Designated Nationals and Blocked Persons.
 That would be exciting.

----
+## Blocked persons

-Speaking of which---there's a List of Specially Designated Nationals and Blocked Persons?
+But hold on a second---there's a List of Specially Designated Nationals and Blocked Persons?
 Yes, it's maintained by the Department of Treasury's Office of Foreign Assets Control.
 As I write this, it is [1,495,887 words long](https://home.treasury.gov/policy-issues/financial-sanctions/specially-designated-nationals-and-blocked-persons-list-sdn-human-readable-lists).

 I wondered what was on this list, so I decided to check how often some different strings occur.